 - A small data file placed on your computer by a website that you visit.

 - A piece of code placed in your browser by a website server.

 - A text file placed on a hard drive to store and transmit information to the server of websites (re)visited from that browser / computer.

-A cookie is a small script placed on the hard drive of your computer by the server of a website that you visit.
-The cookie is placed there for the purpose of recognising your specific browser or remembering information specific to your browser, were you to return to the same site.
+A cookie is a small bit of text placed on the hard drive of your computer by the server of a website that you visit.
+The cookie is placed there for the purpose of recognizing your specific browser or remembering information specific to your browser, were you to return to the same site.

 All cookies have an owner which tells you who the cookie belongs to.
 The owner is the domain specified in the cookie.

-The word "party" refers to the domain as specified in cookie; the website that is placing the cookie.
+In “third-party cookie”, the word “party” refers to the domain as specified in the cookie; the website that is placing the cookie.
 So, for example, if you visit widgets.com and the domain of the cookie placed on your computer is widgets.com, then this is a first-party cookie.
 If, however, you visit widgets.com and the cookie placed on your computer says stats-for-free.com, then this is a third-party cookie.

 Opentracker provides services that allow the companies and websites to track their visitors with first-party cookies.

 Reports and research on the subject of website tracking tell us that the rejection of third-party cookies is growing.
 Increasing numbers of people are either manually blocking third-party cookies, or deleting them regularly.